Azure/linux-on-azure-levelup/Module 5 - OS Performance Management/OS_perf.md

-# This module will describe how Obtaining Performance metrics from a Linux system and test network performance using iperf3
+# This module will describe how obtaining performance metrics from a Linux system and test network performance using iperf3

 It will cover the following LAB topics:

-1. Obtaining Performance metrics from a Linux system
+1. Obtaining performance metrics from a Linux system
 1. Test network performance using iperf3

 All of the commands below are meant to be run on a Ubuntu 24.04 LTS machine previously installed in the Azure-Infra Lab, using sudo or root privileges.
 The below commands have been tested on WSL2 installation and the latest azure-cli version.

-## LAB 1: Obtaining Performance metrics from a Linux system
+## LAB 1: Obtaining performance metrics from a Linux system

 **Intro:**
 There are several commands that can be used to obtain performance counters on Linux.
 Commands such as vmstat and uptime, provide general system metrics such as CPU usage, System Memory, and System load.
 Most of the commands are already installed by default with others being readily available in default repositories.
 The commands can be separated into: